cmendon/cloud-adoption-framework.pt-br/docs/organize/raci-alignment.md

 ---
 title: Alinhando as responsabilidades entre as equipes
-titleSuffix: Microsoft Cloud adoption Framework for Azure
+titleSuffix: Microsoft Cloud Adoption Framework for Azure
 description: Aprenda a alinhar as responsabilidades entre as equipes.
 author: BrianBlanchard
 ms.author: brblanch